Hysterectomy Surgery in St. Petersburg, FL

 What is a hysterectomy?

-A hysterectomy is the surgical removal by Dr. Jain of all or part of a woman’s uterus.
+A hysterectomy is the surgical removal of all or part of a woman’s uterus.
 A partial hysterectomy is the removal of just part of the uterus, while a total hysterectomy involves the removal of the entire organ.
-As a gynecologist she is highly skilled and has over 25 years of experience in detecting the symptoms and signs that a woman might need a hysterectomy, and at performing the actual procedure with precision and care.
+Dr. Meenakshi Jain is highly skilled and has over 25 years of experience in detecting the symptoms and signs that a woman might need a hysterectomy, and at performing the actual procedure with precision and care.

 Why Would a Hysterectomy be Needed?

 There are several reasons why a woman may need a hysterectomy.
 However, it is a serious decision to be made between a woman and Dr. Jain.
 Reasons for consideration of removal include:

 - Uterine Fibroids: Growths on the uterus that are usually benign (noncancerous) but tend to cause severe pain and bleeding.

 - Abnormal uterine bleeding: Heavy vaginal bleeding from the lining of the uterus.